-The term 'Paine Webber' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Paine Webber' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Paine Webber was an independent and large United States-based stock brokerage firm that boasted an impressive and nationally comprehensive 8,500 brokers located in 300 different offices throughout the United States.
 The firm catered successfully to wealthy clients and accredited investors.
 The company counted an important money management business as well.
 For years it was the subject of rumors regarding takeover possibilities.
 The CEO Mr. Marron fended these off and stubbornly clung to the firm’s rare brokerage operation independence until he finally received a takeover offer too good to refuse from Swiss Banking Giant UBS (Union Bank of Switzerland).

 In July of 2000, this longstanding independence of Paine Webber finally came to an end.
 Union Bank of Switzerland paid approximately $12 billion worth of both cash and stock to acquire this the fourth largest brokerage in the United States.
 The price meant that UBS valued the American stock broker at over $73 per share.
 This represented a hefty premium of around 46 percent more than the share closing price the day before the announcement, which had traded at the then-current share price of $49.94.